 Looking ahead, successful investment analysis will likely become increasingly collaborative between humans and AI.
 Analysis teams will need to master new workflows that leverage AI’s data processing capabilities while maintaining human oversight of critical judgments.
 This might involve using AI for initial screening and routine monitoring while focusing human effort on qualitative assessment and strategic thinking.

 This evolution parallels broader trends in professional work.
-Just as automation didn’t eliminate the need for skilled manufacturing workers but changed their role, AI won’t eliminate investment analysts but will transform how they work.
+Automation did not eliminate the need for skilled manufacturing workers but changed their role, and AI will not eliminate investment analysts but will transform how they work.
 The most valuable analysts will be those who can effectively direct AI tools while maintaining deep industry understanding and judgment capabilities.

 The implications for investment education and training are significant.
 Future analysts will need less emphasis on spreadsheet skills and more focus on business judgment and AI collaboration capabilities.
 This mirrors how modern manufacturing education focuses less on manual skills and more on process management and technology integration.